minecraftforum/rules-archive/rules/global/rules.markdown

 ### Permanent Bans

-Permanent bans are never automatically issued, they are reserved for members that we believed to be detrimental to the minecraftforum.net community.
+Permanent bans are never automatically issued, they are reserved for members that we believe to be detrimental to the minecraftforum.net community.
 They are issued to members that continually break the rules and do not provide any value to the community.

 ## Help And Support